Red Dragon vs Bloodgood Japanese Maple: 4 Key Differences

 Color

 Red Dragon has an interesting feature.
 The lower part of its leaves has an orange hue, which makes it almost spiritually colored.
-This is definitely an ornamental advantage over its competitor.
+This is an ornamental advantage over its competitor.

 Similarities